YaleBGCC/Course/101SDMs.md

 ##  Choose domain

+The 'domain' is the region of interest.
+It can be a political region, a biome, a park, a watershed, etc. It should include locations where the species is present and absent.
+Choosing relevent locations were the species does not occur is part of the art of *presence-only* modeling (see slides above).

 > Decision: We are only asking about invasion in New England, so we constrain the domain to a bounding box around New England